BD24 · Also covering

 A note on Settle

-Our gardeners covering BD24 are independent professionals - public liability insurance, Waste Carrier's Licences, and the kind of experience that comes from working exposed ground.
-A gardener who turns up once in a blue moon and blasts everything back does more harm than good on thin Dales soil.
-We match each enquiry to whoever is best placed for the postcode and the job, then they call you direct - usually the same day.
+Our gardeners across BD24 are independent professionals: public liability insurance, Waste Carrier's Licences, and a track record of turning up when they said they would.
+We match each enquiry to the gardener best placed for the postcode and the kind of work, then they call you direct - usually the same day.

-Most of what gets booked through here in Settle is seasonal rather than constant - a spring mobilisation after the last frost, summer hedge work on the dry-stone boundary plantings, an autumn cut-back before the Pennine winter closes in.
+Most of what gets booked through here in Settle is regular fortnightly maintenance - keeping gardens on top of the spring and summer surge.
+Spring tidies, hedge work, clearance jobs and the occasional landscaping project make up the rest.
 What does this cost?
 See our 2026 UK gardener prices guide →

 Local notes